German Occupation Museum

 La Barbarie Hotel

 La Barbarie Hotel is a converted farmhouse hotel in the heart of Guernsey's rural parish of St Martin.
-The hotel features an outdoor swimming pool, sun terrace and a cosy old farm-style lounge bar with open fireplace and exposed beams.
+The hotel features an outdoor swimming pool and sun terrace.

 The Hotel Jerbourg is a 3 star hotel featuring unparalleled sea views across to the neighbouring Channel Islands of Sark, Herm and Jersey.
 The hotel features a popular restaurant, large sun terrace and outdoor swimming pool.